 Trackmania Turbo was designed with the perfectionist racer in mind, someone who’s obsessed with shaving off seconds from their racing time to get the best record possible.
 The game has you putting your skills to the test in over 200 tracks with the option to create your courses or generate random ones.

-Turbo comes with four different environments to explore, each adding a new element to gameplay.
+Turbo comes with four different environments to explore, each adding a new element to the gameplay.
 For example, Rollercoaster Lagoon has you racing on gravity-defying magnetic tracks while Canyon Grand has you drifting your way through narrow desert pathways.

 Burnout Paradise Remastered

 If you’re looking for an over-the-top arcade racer, consider Burnout Paradise Remastered, an enhanced version of the 2008 game that adds a host of technical and visual enhancement.
 The game has you exploring Paradise City, a massive open-world filled with plenty of hidden shortcuts, ramps, and billboards to drive through.

-Included is the original’s roster of 150 playable vehicles as well as eight DLC packs that add over 100 cars, 10 tracks, and extra challenges for players to take on at a fraction of the price.
+An original roster of 150 playable vehicles, as well as eight DLC packs that add over 100 cars, ten tracks, and extra challenges for players to take on at a fraction of the price, is included.
 If you’re into thrilling races and wanton destruction, Paradise Remastered will feel like a stroll down memory lane.